Fontana Records

-Fontana Records is a record label that started in the 1950s as a subsidiary of the Dutch Philips Records.
+Fontana Records is a record label that started in 1956 as a subsidiary of the Dutch Philips Records.
 Fontana Distribution, an independent label distributor, takes its name from the label.

 History

-Fontana began in the 1950s as a subsidiary of the Dutch Philips Records; when Philips restructured its music operations, it dropped Fontana in favor of Vertigo Records.
+Fontana began in 1956 as a subsidiary of the Dutch Philips Records.
 Fontana's U.S. counterpart label was started in 1964 and distributed by Philips US subsidiary Mercury Records.
-The initial single release (F 1501) was an instrumental track with a wild teen beat by famed British session drummer Bobby Graham, both sides featuring Jimmy Page on guitar.
+The initial single release (F 1501) was an instrumental track by British session drummer Bobby Graham, both sides featuring Jimmy Page on guitar.
 Among the hitmakers were Wayne Fontana & the Mindbenders (later on their own simply as The Mindbenders), The Troggs, The New Vaudeville Band, Manfred Mann, Dave Dee, Dozy, Beaky, Mick & Tich, and Steam.

 In 2009, the label released Brooke Hogan's album.

+The label was revived in 2025 as part of a restructuring of Universal Music UK's labels.
+It serves as the UK home for Universal Music's affiliated jazz labels: Blue Note, Verve Records, and Impulse!.
+The label's roster also includes pop artists who moved from Decca during the same restructuring.